Advertisment

 File Image

-In Afghanistan, the Taliban have passed new regulations that severely limit women, prohibiting them from speaking up in public or revealing their faces.
+In Afghanistan, the Taliban passed new regulations that severely limit women, prohibiting them from speaking to each other and hearing each others' voices.
 These regulations, introduced by Taliban leader Hibatullah Akhundzada, represent some of the harshest measures since the Taliban's return to power in 2021.
+Mohammad Khalid Hanafi, Taliban minister for the Propagation of Virtue and the Prevention of Vice, stated that women should avoid reciting the Quran audibly when around other women.

 Advertisment

-On Wednesday, the Taliban's Ministry for the Propagation of Virtue and the Prevention of Vice released a comprehensive 114-page document outlining these new regulations.
+In September, the Taliban's virtue ministry released a comprehensive 114-page document outlining new regulations that prohibited women from speaking in public or showing their faces.
 This ministry, established to enforce a stringent interpretation of Islamic law, now plays a central role in policing public conduct.

 One of the key provisions, outlined in Article 13, mandates that women must cover their entire bodies, including their faces, while in public.
 This rule is intended to prevent what the laws describe as "temptation."
 Additionally, women are prohibited from speaking or singing in public, as their voices are deemed private and should not be heard by others.